Meet

 our Webinars

 We regularly host webinars to share our latest advancements in particulate monitoring and air quality research.
-These sessions cover topics such as AirPhoton instruments with GRASP processing, urban-scale pollution modeling, and the GRASP open-source algorithm.
-Our webinars are designed for scientists, researchers, and professionals looking to stay updated on new technologies and methodologies.
-Below, you can find recordings of past sessions, providing valuable insights for operational applications.
-Stay connected to discover upcoming webinars and explore the latest developments in particulate monitoring.
+These sessions cover topics such as AirPhoton instruments, urban-scale pollution modeling, and the the use of GRASP open-source algorithm.
+Our webinars are designed for scientists, researchers, and professionals looking to stay updated on new technologies and methodologies on particulate monitoring.

 Nephelometers have played a central role in air quality research and regulatory monitoring since the 1960s.
-They are also among the core instruments used within the ACTRIS (Aerosol, Clouds, and Trace Gases Research Infrastructure) network to provide high-quality measurements of atmospheric aerosols.
-Despite their long-standing use, interpreting nephelometer data remains a challenge—even for experienced researchers.
-In this webinar, we will review the fundamentals of how nephelometers measure particulate matter, clarify what insights this data can and cannot provide, and discuss key factors that influence measurement capabilities and data quality.
-We will use the AirPhoton IN101 nephelometer—approved for use in ACTRIS, widely deployed globally by the SPARTAN network, and used by many research institutions in India—as a reference to explain the basic measurement principles.
-We’ll then introduce the IN102 model, highlighting how its hardware upgrades and integration with GRASP software enable enhanced characterization of particles, including estimates of size distribution and dry particulate mass.
+They are also core instruments in the ACTRIS (Aerosol, Clouds, and Trace Gases Research Infrastructure) network, providing high-quality aerosol measurements.
+Despite their long use, interpreting nephelometer data remains challenging.
+This webinar will review the fundamentals of how nephelometers measure particulate matter, clarify what insights this data can and cannot provide, and discuss key factors affecting measurement capabilities and data quality.
+We will use the AirPhoton IN101 nephelometer—approved for use in ACTRIS and widely deployed by the SPARTAN network—as a reference to explain basic measurement principles.
+We’ll then introduce the IN102 model, highlighting how its hardware upgrades and integration with GRASP software allow enhanced particle characterization, including estimates of size distribution and dry particulate mass.

 What can we learn from polarization measurements?
 The Paul Scherrer Institute’s Luminous field campaign in Grenada Spain observed several dust events and featured the first deployment of the IMAP 100 ground instrument.
 The IMAP100 characterizes particles using polarization as well as using multiple wavelengths, angles and size cuts.
 Dr. Barbara Bartozzi of PSI will discuss what they learned during Luminous using the IMAP in conjunction with several other instruments.
 She will dicuss instrument performance and future prospects for using polarization in conjunction with satellite data.
 Mr. Richard Kleidman of AirPhoton will provide an introduction that discusses the basics of particulate observations using polarization,multiple wavelengths, and angular information and the IMAP instrument.